drashland/website/README.md

 2. Install [PM2](https://pm2.keymetrics.io/).

+3. Install dependencies:  `npm i`

-3. Make a copy of `ecosystem.config.sample.js` to `ecosystem.config.js`.
+4. Make a copy of `ecosystem.config.sample.js` to `ecosystem.config.js`.
 Edit
    your copied file as necessary.
 Make sure the `cwd` field properly points to your website repository clone.

+5. Build bundles: `npm run webpack:development #  or :production`

-4. Run PM2.
-PM2 will use your `ecosystem.config.js` file to start the website
-   application and keep your application online 24/7.
+6. Run (or restart if PM2 is already running) PM2.
+PM2 will use your `ecosystem.config.js` file to start the website application and keep your application online 24/7.

 ```